rgdotta/Newsletter-Signup/README.md

 # Newsletter-Signup
 Newsletter signup page wrote in node.js.
-Don't forget to change your API key and url in the app.js file.
+Don't forget to change your API key and campaign url in the app.js file.

 ![](images/newsletterSign.png)